 The big red barn on our farm was built in 1913 and I found a well known statistic that in 1913 there were over 70,000 pit ponies under ground in Wales England and Britian.
 The pit pony is what they had named them, but they were actually miniature horses that usually weigh about 200 to 300 pounds and can pull about 10 times their weight.

 I have now made it my part of my life on the farm to share some of the interesting educational history of the past that I have researched with our visitors at the farm.

-The farm is now a 501c3 non-profit that rehabilitates and rehomes new barn yard friends, and helps provide therapy to others.
-Our barn yard friends have many needs so we have several events year around.
+The farm is now a 501c3 non-profit that rehabilitates and rehomes new barn friends, and helps provide therapy to others.
+Our barn friends have many needs so we have several events year around.